 Once this happens, air becomes trapped in pouches of tissue that has been damaged and the lungs become larger.
 This makes breathing harder because now, there’s more space to fill.

 Emphysema is a respiratory disease normally found in people who frequently smoke.
-Emphysema is also found in people who often inhale airborne irritants, such as tobacco smoke, air pollution, chemical fumes, dust, and marijuana smoke.
+It is also found in people who often inhale airborne irritants such as secondhand tobacco smoke, air pollution, chemical fumes, dust, and marijuana smoke.

 Though rare, emphysema can also be caused by an inherited deficiency of a protein that protects the elastic structures in the lungs.
 This is called alpha-1-antitrypsin deficiency emphysema.

-Tobacco smoke otherwise known as cigarette smoke, however, is the biggest contributor to developing emphysema.
+Tobacco smoke—otherwise known as cigarette smoke, however, is the biggest contributor in developing emphysema.
 Cigarette smoke destroys the lungs and obstructs airflow which leads to inflammation and irritation of the airways.
 This is how cigarette smoke affects the lungs.

-Initially, there may be no symptoms felt when you have the disease.
+Here’s one of the important emphysema facts you should know: initially, there may be no symptoms when you have emphysema.

-When you do feel the symptoms, what you need to look out for would be:
+When you do feel the symptoms, what you need to look out for are:

 If you are prone to respiratory infections like the cold and the flu, it’s possible that you have emphysema.

-There are three potential complications when you suffer from emphysema.
+There are three potential complications when you have emphysema.
 You can have a collapsed lung when your lungs develop large air pockets which could potentially burst resulting into the lungs deflating.

 Another potential complication is developing a heart problem.
 When you have emphysema, it reduces the number of capillaries in your heart and lowers the oxygen levels in your bloodstream.
 This causes the heart to pump harder to transport the blood to your lungs which causes a strain on the heart.

-But the most common complication of emphysema is pneumonia, which is an infection of the alveoli and the bronchioles.
+But the most common complication of emphysema is pneumonia, which is an infection of the lungs.

-With all that you need to know about emphysema, one of the harsh truths about it is that as of now, there is no known cure to emphysema.
+With all that you need to know about emphysema facts, one of the harsh truths about it is that as of now, there is no known cure to emphysema.

-A damaged lung tissue cannot be repaired so the purpose of the treatment is simply to allow the person to live more comfortably with the condition.
+The body cannot repair the damaged lung tissues.
+The purpose of the treatment is simply to allow the person to live more comfortably with the condition.
 The treatment controls the symptoms and prevents it from worsening, with as minimal side effects as possible.

 Treatment can improve shortness of breath.
-It also reduces the risk of exacerbation or chest infection.
-There are medications that can be used such as inhaled bronchodilator medications which makes the releasing of air faster thus making it easier to breathe for someone who has emphysema.
+It also reduces the risk of exacerbation or lung infection.
+There are medications that can be used such as inhaled bronchodilator medications which make the release of air faster.
+This makes it easier for someone who has emphysema to breathe.

 Anyone afflicted with emphysema can also undergo a pulmonary rehabilitation program which includes breathing exercises to help strengthen the muscles used for breathing.
 This rehab program also includes exercises for the rest of the body.

 A change in lifestyle is also recommended since you may suffer from weight loss or malnutrition when you have emphysema.
-Ensuring that you stay away from second hand smoking is also a must and avoiding air pollutants at home or in the workplace is strongly recommended.
+Ensuring that you stay away from second hand smoking is also a must.
+In addition, experts strongly recommend avoiding air pollutants at home or in the workplace.

 If you have bacterial infections, you may also request for antibiotics.
-Bronchodilators can also be taken in to widen the airways of the lung so that it becomes easier to breathe and getting the flu and pneumococcal vaccines will help stabilize things.
+Also, getting the flu and pneumococcal vaccines will help stabilize your condition.

-As a last resort, surgery can be performed to remove the damaged area of the lung or a lung transplant.
-This is only recommended in the worst situations.
-However, the best way to handle emphysema is to quit smoking if you are a smoker.
+As a last resort, surgery can be performed to remove the damaged area of the lung or even a lung transplant.
+However, this is only recommended in the worst situations.
+Still, the best way to handle emphysema is to quit smoking if you are a smoker.